ibpsa/modelica-working-group/web/news/_posts/2018-10-01-expertMeetingParis.md

 author: Michael Wetter
 ---

-On October 1 and 2, 2018, the IBPSA Project 1 held its second Expert Meeting.
+On October 1 and 2, 2018, the IBPSA Modelica Working Group held its second Expert Meeting.
 The meeting took place at ENGIE Lab, hosted by Valentin Gavan and Lisa Rivalin.
 The meeting was attended by 40 people.
 The main focus of meeting was to coordinate the work of the various work packages.
 There was also a